 To calculate this ratio, we consider the cash flow from operations.
 Cash flow from operating activities is a better measure of a company’s strength than EBITDA (Earnings before Interest, Tax, Depreciation, and Amortization).

-The formula of Cash flow to Debt ratio is = Cash flow from operations/Total Debt.
+The formula for the Cashflow to Debt ratio is = Cash flow from operations/Total Debt.

 For example, Company A has cash flow from operations is $25000, while its total debt is $100000.
 In this case, the ratio will be 25%.
 This means that if a company uses all its cash flow from operations to pay its debt, it will retire 25% of the total debt.

-For instance, the cash flow to debt ratio of the company is 25%.
-Then, the formula to convert it in years will be 1/0.25 = 4 years.
+For instance, the company’s cash flow to debt ratio is 25%.
+Then, the formula to convert it into years will be 1/0.25 = 4 years.
 This means that the company would roughly take four years to repay all its debt from the generated cash flow.

 Can We Use EBITDA or FCF?

 We may also use EBITDA in the formula in place of the cash flow from operations.
 However, it is not a better option because EBITDA includes the purchase of new inventory.
 Usually, organizations take some time to sell the new inventory and generate cash flow from it.
-Therefore, EBITDA would not give an accurate picture of how much cash is available with the company to pay off its debts.
+Therefore, EBITDA would not accurately picture how much cash is available to the company to pay off its debts.

-At times, analysts prefer replacing cash flow from operations with free cash flow (FCF).
+Analysts often prefer replacing cash flow from operations with free cash flow (FCF).
 Free cash flow is taken after deducting cash used for capital expenditures.
 Using free cash flow will affect the ratio and show the company as being less capable of servicing its debt.
 The result could also differ if an analyst chose either the long-term or short-term debt to calculate the ratio.
-The ratio would give better results if the analysts select short-term debt, but the company has more long term debt on its balance sheet, and vice versa.
+The ratio would give better results if the analysts select short-term debt, but the company has more long-term debt on its balance sheet and vice versa.